carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 ## Writing Python code in your Notebook
 So far we have sent BASH commands and typed Markdown in our Notebooks.
 But the main reason to use Jupyter Notebooks is to write code.
-Let's load the Python libraries we will be using today, and load our Tax Day data into a Pandas dataframe:
+Let's load the Python libraries we will be using today, and then load our Tax Day data into a Pandas dataframe:

-*** convert to csv and then dataframe goes here. ***
+*** convert to csv and then dataframe goes here. *** This will be our introduction to writing Python in notebooks.
+Will reinforce running lines, clearing output.
+Timeline data needs to be 'flattened' before we use it. csv's are conventient for reading. dataframes are the main tool for pandas.
+We can cut this down to just loading the libraries if we this this is too long.

 {% include links.md %}